Hamilton (Vic.)

 Source / Links: Link 1 Link 2

 Master-planned residential community by Piece Property Pty Ltd on 22 hectares of council land near Lake Hamilton.
-The development will provide 350+ housing lots to address the critical housing shortage, plus community facilities and a 120+ placement childcare centre as part of Stage 1.
+The development is planned to provide 350+ new homes, public open space, and a 120+ placement childcare centre as part of Stage 1 to address the critical regional housing shortage.

 New Hamilton Gallery